Seres Therapeutics Inc (MCRB) Shares Soar Above 1-Year High - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MCRB starting from Ege David S., who sale 7,038 shares at the price of $5.19 back on Apr 28.
-After this action, Ege David S. now owns 59,696 shares of Seres Therapeutics Inc, valued at $36,527 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MCRB starting from Shaff Eric D., who sale 8,552 shares at the price of $1.35 back on Oct 30.
+After this action, Shaff Eric D. now owns 115,620 shares of Seres Therapeutics Inc, valued at $11,545 using the latest closing price.

-Ege David S., the of Seres Therapeutics Inc, sale 5,012 shares at $7.93 during a trade that took place back on Oct 31, which means that Ege David S. is holding 46,734 shares at $39,745 based on the most recent closing price.
+von Moltke Lisa, the See Remarks of Seres Therapeutics Inc, sale 4,232 shares at $1.35 during a trade that took place back on Oct 30, which means that von Moltke Lisa is holding 9,513 shares at $5,713 based on the most recent closing price.

 Stock Fundamentals for MCRB